Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 Fear of losing control

 Protection and control are similar.
-Vulnerability used to feel scary, so you plan, control, dominate, or rectify.
+Vulnerability used to feel scary, so you plan, control, dominate, or try to rectify it.
 Overcompensation makes you believe that maintaining control will keep you safe.

 Sit with the discomfort and let go of control in low-risk settings.
 When you learn to deal with uncertainty, trust grows.
 Strength is the ability to survive even in the face of adversity, not the ability to control events.